 No Hot Water

 A couple things might fix this issue.
 First, make sure your unit has power.
 The circuit breaker might have tripped, or you might have blown a fuse.
 Reset the breaker or replace the fuse if necessary.
 Second, make sure your pilot light is lit.
 If the pilot light has gone out, you will need to relight it.
+You can replace a faulty pilot light yourself in gas water heaters.
+You can test heating elements using a multimeter to identify faults.
 If neither of these tips work, contact your technician.

 Not Enough Hot Water